onero/CTF-NC3/boot2root/nisseportalen-2/index.md

 ### Getting second flag

-Shortly after logging into portal, I was immediately greeted with the second flag, which was we can submit and move on to [Nisseportalen3](/nc3/boot2root/nisseportalen-3)!
+Shortly after logging into portal, I was immediately greeted with the second flag, which was we can submit and move on to [Nisseportalen 3](/nc3/boot2root/nisseportalen-3)!

 ![Foothold](images/foothold.png)